Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

 information and set custom data values during a call.
 Calls become available via the api as soon as they are transferred to the campaign's destination.
 Once the call is complete, it is no longer available via the API.

+For authentication, use an API token.
+See :doc:`../manage_api_credentials` for details.

 Find Calls in Progress
 ------------------------
 Perform a `GET` request to query calls currently in progress for the specified organization.
 Sending only the required